eTap vs Di2 vs EPS – WHICH IS BEST FOR YOU?

 Campy’s EPS brake lever reach is set up short by default but is highly adjustable with the turn of a screw.
 The H11 disc brake free stroke options are limited, either long or short.
 SRAM’s hydraulic eTap shifters also have free stroke adjustment.

-Feedback is an issue that many riders and writers have commented on, especially with very little audio or tactile response coming out of the first couple generations of Shimano Di2 shifters.
+Feedback is an issue that many riders and writers have commented on, especially with very little audio or tactile response coming out of the first couple of generations of Shimano Di2 shifters.
 Campy EPS shifters sound and feel nearly the same as their mechanical ones.

 The cultural divide is clear.
 Do we make the new gear sound and feel like the old gear or do we move forward?
 After all, the derailleurs on all three systems have a different sound when they are moved and the chain sounds and feels much smoother going from ring to ring and cog to cog with the better derailleur accuracy each provides.